igrishaev/farseer/README.md

 ## RPC Handler

-The basic `com.github.igrishaev/farseer-handler` package provides an implementation of RPC protocol without a transport level.
-This means, you only define the RPC handlers and specs no matter where the data comes from.
-There are additional packages that bring HTTP transport for the handler you built.
+The `com.github.igrishaev/farseer-handler` package provides basic implementation of RPC protocol.
+It has no any transport layer, only a handler that serves RPC requests no matter where the data comes from.
+Other packages provide HTTP layer for this handler.
+You can develop another transport layer as well.

-First, add it to the project:
+First, add the package to the project:

 ```clojure
 [com.github.igrishaev/farseer-handler ...]